 If people want small businesses to be sponsors and participating members of the community, they need to ensure those business owners have enough revenue to remain in the community.

-Melissa Martinez embraced this initiative and incorporated the Small Business Season messaging early this year.
+Melissa Martinez embraced this initiative and incorporated the Small Business Season messaging in early 2021.
 She began so early, that she caught the eye of the chief executive of her state–the governor.
-The support for small business that she orchestrated at her chamber drew statewide attention when the governor asked if the state of Wisconsin could launch its shop small push in her town!
+The support for small business that she orchestrated at her chamber drew statewide attention when the governor asked her if the state of Wisconsin could launch its shop small push in her town!

 It helped us tie in what we are promoting at the chamber with the state shop small campaign that they were in town to launch.
 We are making waves as chamber professionals and the movement is catching on.”